xyxj1024/xyxj1024.github.io/_posts/2023-02-12-cgroups-cpu-contention.md

 }
 ```

-Compile it against the OpenMP library:
+Later, we will use this program to generate heavy CPU usage on all available cores of the Raspberry Pi.
+To compile it against the OpenMP library, issue the following command:

 ```bash
 gcc -Wall -o parallel_dense_mm parallel_dense_mm.c -fopenmp
 ```

-The program, while running, generates heavy CPU usage on all available cores.
+## Table of Contents
+{:.no_toc}
+* TOC
+{:toc}

+## The CPU Resource Controller

+CPU utilization is another area where implementing `cgroup2` architecture can make major resource control improvements.
+When enabled, the CPU controller regulates distribution of CPU cycles and enforces CPU limits for its child `cgroups`.
+It implements both weight and absolute bandwidth limit models for normal scheduling policy, and an absolute bandwidth allocation model for realtime scheduling policy.

-Let's write another program (call it "`exec_time`") that:
+Let's write a C program (call it "`exec_time`") that:
 1. prints its own PID,
 2. blocks on input from `stdin`,
 3. once it receives any input, proceeds to execute the command: `time ./parallel_dense_mm 500`.

-Compile and run this `exec_time` program:

 ```c
 #include <unistd.h>